diwakar279/First-Backend-Project/Readme.md

 9. Install nodemon as dev dependency

 10. Install Prettier as dev dependency
-    - Create [.prettierrc] file to configure the Prettier code formatter
+    - Create [.prettierrc] file in root to configure the Prettier code formatter
-    - Create [.prettierignore] file to ignore certain files and folders completely
+    - Create [.prettierignore] file in root to ignore certain files and folders completely